Pro Painting Tip: Copy the MastersFeb 06, 2021

 At the End of the Copy

 You can use these methods of imitation over and over with any number of painters and works.
 All these methods are simply ways to practice.
 Before you know it, you’ll find that you’re not only able to emulate the techniques of the master, but you’ll also find your own artistic voice.
-By learning the painting process and studying how a painting is composed, you are gaining skills and techniques that help you move forward with great confidence.
+By learning the painting process and studying how a painting is composed, you are gaining skills and techniques that will help you move forward with great confidence.
 You’ll realize you can paint anything because the same principles apply to every subject.
 You will see the world with fresh eyes, and you will find new joy in your artistic pursuit.

 “Start copying what you love.
 Copy, copy, copy.
 At the end of the copy, you will find yourself.” - Austin Kleon